How to find prime numbers in Python

 print(hash_function("world", 101))

-• The function iterates through each character, converting it to an integer with ord().
+• The function loops through each character, converting it to its numerical representation using ord().

-• Finally, the modulo operator (% table_size) scales the result to fit within the table's bounds.
+• Finally, the modulo operator (%) constrains the result to fit within the specified table_size.

 Creating RSA encryption with the encrypt_message function